tractr/traxion/apps/docs/docs/how-to/terraform/create-new-service.md

 }
 ```

-This class is a subclass of `BackendContainer` and overrides the `getAppName` and `getPort` methods to return the values specific to a Redis container.
+This class is a subclass of `BackendContainer` and overrides the `getPort` method to return the value specific to a Redis container.
 It also defines a single mount point to a volume called `data`, which will be used to store persistent data for the Redis container.

 ### Configuration and interface